Skip to main content

 Date2" °FΔ 2"4" °F

-Check the current soil temp at your location and make confident lawn timing decisions.
+Check the current soil temp at your location, or open the live US soil temperature mapto see today’s ground readings from 380+ USDA and NOAA stations across the country.
 Enter your ZIP code for live soil temperatures near you, plus planting windows, pre-emergent timing, fertilizer guidance, and disease watch alerts based on your nearest USDA monitoring station.

 How Soil Temperature Drives Lawn Timing